How to Mirror Android to Roku

-- Stay on the Screen mirroring mode, and you’ll see three options on the right: Prompt, Always allow and Never allow.
+- Now, under Screen mirroring mode, you’ll see three options on the right: Prompt, Always allow and Never allow.
 If you choose Prompt, you will need to confirm a device each time it tries to mirror on your big screen.
 The second setting allows mirroring without notifying you every time and the third blocks any device from mirroring.

 If you’re the only user of that particular Roku, it’s probably safe to set it to Always allow.
 If you don’t live alone, go for Prompt.

 We tend to use these two terms interchangeably.
 However, there are differences between screen mirroring and screencasting.
 We’ll explain briefly.